grossIt/neubernet/README.md

 Please note that an installation of ANSYS Mechanical is required to execute the APDL macros related to the FE analyses.

+The FE dataset, along with all intermediate and final results, is available in this [Zenodo](https://doi.org/10.5281/zenodo.14880154) folder.
+Simply unzip the dataset into the repository folder.

 ---

 ## Usage